komuw/naz/benchmarks/README.md

 The benchmark was run this way:
 - `naz-cli` was deployed on a $5/month digitalocean server with 1GB of RAM and 1 cpu in the San Francisco region.
 - A mock SMSC server was also deployed on a $5/month digitalocean server with 1GB of RAM and 1 cpu in the Amsterdam region.
+- A redis server was also deployed the same $5/month digitalocean server in the Amsterdam region.
 - The ping latency between the `naz` server in Sanfrancisco and the SMSC server in Amsterdam was about `154 ms`

 -